-Lifestyle and limited supply of houses will continue to drive more modest detached house price growth in Hobart
+Lifestyle and limited supply of houses will continue to drive price growth in Hobart

 As in the other states, ultra-low interest rates make it cheaper to buy than rent in all of Hobart for owner-occupiers with interest-only loans.

-Units also carry a higher level of risk due to the fact that houses are significantly preferred and due to the relatively high number in the pipeline compared to population growth.
+Units in Tasmania carry a higher level of risk due to the fact that houses are significantly preferred and due to the relatively high number in the pipeline compared to population growth.

 The relatively high proportion of units that are investment properties also increases the risk associated with such properties, particularly with falling rental prices and increased vacancy rates.